PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Slowly burning out, Overlords are straining against their bonds, causing chaos across the world
 - Artifact 1
 	- Fractured Khyber Dragonshard & fragments
-	- Contains imprisoned conciousness of Rak Tulkesh
+	- Contains imprisoned consciousness of Rak Tulkesh
 	- Grants user powers if their soul is tainted
 - Artifact 2
 	- Draven's white-hot flaming Sword contains runes that tell of the location of the Silver Flame